ADVERTISEMENT

 Nisael Vaknin (via Nisael Vaknin)

 Since Oct.
-7, the Biden administration has not only held back Israel's response to Hamas but also to Hezbollah and Iran, which launched its first-ever direct attack on the country on April 12.
+7, the Biden administration has not only held back Israel's military response to Hamas but also to Hezbollah and Iran, which launched its first-ever direct attack on the country on April 12.

 According to Kobi Michael, a former head of Palestinian affairs at Israel's Ministry of Strategic Affairs, containing and ending the Gaza war is the "cornerstone" of the Biden administration's Middle East strategy.
 He said that means keeping Israel strong enough to counter Iran and its terror affiliates but too weak to defeat them.